I tried translating an entire Word document with the Cloud Translation API

 Next, authentication.

-Document Translation (v3 / Advanced) does not support API keys, so use ADC (Application Default Credentials).
+Document Translation (v3 / Advanced) does not support API keys, so ADC (Application Default Credentials) is used.

 gcloud auth application-default login